 When a threat approaches, a cat is likely to assume one of two strategies.
 The feline can try to appear as small as possible, unconsciously signaling he or she is not dangerous.
 Or the cat may try to scare the opponent away by pretending to be larger and more dangerous.
 In both cases, the cat will retreat if possible but can launch a counter-attack if a threat intensifies.
 Here are some examples of defensive aggression:

 - Tail lashing or twitching is the most prominent sign of a cat showing dislike.
+Cats use their tail for communication all the time.
 Keep an eye on your cat’s tail when interacting with him or her.
 If you see it twitching, be mindful of your actions.
 If a cat is fearful, his or her tail may be stiff in an inverted “U” shape or wrapped around the body.
 Learn more about fear in cats here.

 - Ears and whiskers folded backwards.
 Whiskers and ears are tools to gather information.
 In case of a threat, a defensive cat may fold them to prevent damage and decrease the amount of stimuli received.
 The degree to which ears and whiskers are folded can signal intensity of fear or defensiveness.